-If you have consumed any baby related books, websites, reports, blogs, or other media, you’ll already know that reading to your child as early, as often, and as many books as possible is highly recommended and key to language development, amongst other benefits.
+If you have consumed any baby-related books, websites, reports, blogs, or other media, you’ll already know that reading to your child as early, as often, and as many books as possible is highly recommended and a key to language development, amongst other benefits.
 Makes sense, doesn’t it?

 It’s exactly the same principle to develop the minority language.
 But how many of us really do it?

 I have to confess, I’ve not been reading as much in the minority language to my children as I know I should, there is still a bias towards English.
 I’m trying to change that.
 However, the one thing I have always done consistently from birth is to read to my little ones in the minority language every day (well, nearly), even if it’s just one book.

 *This post includes affiliate links.
 I only recommend products that I like.
 See disclaimer for details.

 Nurturing a love for books